Matoking/protontricks/README.md

   ~/.local/bin/pipx ensurepath
   ```

 Close and reopen your terminal.
-After that, you can install protontricks.
+After that, you can install Protontricks.

 ```sh
 pipx install protontricks